 Numbering some 9,300 items, the collection of the Buffalo Bill Museum richly documents not only the life and times of William F. “Buffalo Bill” Cody and the history and operations of Buffalo Bill’s Wild West, but also the lived experiences of settlers, ranchers, farmers, cowboys, and other people in the interior West.
 Items range in size from very small—such as buttons, jewelry, and thimbles—to very large, such as wagons and stagecoaches and, largest of all, the “Boyhood Home” of William F. Cody, which the museum acquired in the 1930s.

-Buffalo Bill’s Wild West is represented in the collection through more than two hundred original posters, ranging from single-sheet to multiple-sheet, billboard-sized, examples.
-Also included are jackets, hats, shirts, vests, boots, and gauntlets that William F. Cody wore as star and impresario of Buffalo Bill’s Wild West, along with hats, boots, skirts, petticoats, chap,s and other clothing worn by Annie Oakley, Gordon “Pawnee Bill” Lillie, Johnny Baker, Orilla Downing, and other Wild West performers.
-The museum holds two “Deadwood” stagecoaches, manufactured by the Abbot Downing Company of Concord, New Hampshire, and used in performances of Buffalo Bill’s Wild West.
+Buffalo Bill’s Wild West is represented in the collection through more than 200 original posters, ranging from single-sheet to multiple-sheet, billboard-sized, examples.
+Also included are jackets, hats, shirts, vests, boots, and gauntlets that Cody wore as star and impresario of Buffalo Bill’s Wild West, along with hats, boots, skirts, petticoats, chaps, and other clothing worn by Annie Oakley, Gordon “Pawnee Bill” Lillie, Johnny Baker, Orilla Downing, and other Wild West performers.
+The museum holds two “Deadwood” stagecoaches, manufactured by the Abbot Downing Company of Concord, New Hampshire, and used in performances of the Wild West.
 Musical instruments, firearms, targets, desks and chairs, games, props, souvenirs, and memorabilia round out the documentation of Buffalo Bill’s Wild West.

-- Hundreds of examples of western apparel, ranging from suits, dresses, petticoats, and skirts, to hats, vests, chaps, gloves, and gauntlets, and shoes and boots, dating from the early nineteenth to the late twentieth century, and embracing both “high-end” designer apparel and utilitarian clothing worn in everyday life.
+- Hundreds of examples of western apparel, ranging from suits, dresses, petticoats, and skirts, to hats, vests, chaps, gloves, gauntlets, shoes, and boots, dating from the early nineteenth to the late twentieth century, and embracing both “high-end” designer apparel and utilitarian clothing worn in everyday life.

 - Nearly a hundred saddles, both fancy and utilitarian, representing a variety of styles, makers, regions, and cultural influences.